littlehorse-enterprises/littlehorse/sdk-python/examples/error_handling/README.md

 ## Running with an External Event

 This example demonstrates the error handling functionality.
-We will use "thread.handle_error" to handle any task failure and completes the WfRun execution.
+We will use `thread.handle_error` to handle any task failure and completes the WfRun execution.
-It execute "handler" task as a error handler
+It execute "handler" task as a error handler.

+You can use the `thread.handle_exception`, `thread.handle_error` and `thread.handle_any_failure` methods to elegantly handle the exceptions.

 Let's run the example: